 It is constantly changing every season which keeps women excessively consuming.
 Most of the time trends are only liked while everyone else seems to be in the same trance over it until the next “must-have” item comes around.
 Trend shopping also can encourage cheap quality purchases that will hardly make it to the next season.
 I personally suggest minimizing the amount of time you spend looking through magazines to tell you what to wear.
 Instead look at your own wardrobe and body shape to see what is best on you and what item(s) will tie what you already have together.

-True fashion is an artistic expression and I love art.
+True fashion is an artistic expression, and I love art.
 I absolutely love fashion and to say otherwise would be lying.
-I do know that striving for minimalism in every area of my life, including clothing, benefits my bank account and give me freedom from unnecessary materialism.
+I do know that striving for minimalism in every area of my life, including clothing, benefits my bank account and gives me freedom from unnecessary materialism.
 By not shopping I save gas, money, and time.

 What makes the fashionista’s divine style so effortlessly chic?